 After Justin Morgan's death, Figure moved on to other owners and spent a life working on farms, hauling freight, and as a parade mount at militia trainings.
 He spent his life working and died in 1821 from an untreated kick received from another horse.
 His three most famous sons--Sherman, Bulrush, and Woodbury—carried on his legacy to future generations of Morgan horses.

-If you want to learn more about the important role the Morgan played in history, or you have a historical question, please contact the National Museum of the Morgan Horse at (802) 388-1639.
+If you want to learn more about the important role the Morgan played in history, download this Historical Information Packet.